prof7bit/TorChat/README.markdown

 Don't use the Debian/Ubuntu/Mint Repositories
 =============================================
 ...until further notice.
-They have again messed it up, in best debian manner they did it again (remember the opensssl debacle?) they patched code they did not understand (and not even for any particular reason, they just patched it for the sake of patching something because they can not accept that something is already working perfectly even without their interference) and now it contains a major hole.
+They have again messed it up, in best debian manner they did it again (remember the openssl debacle?) they patched code they did not understand and now it contains a major hole.
 Please use only the original .deb from github.

+The debian maintainer is notified and working on a solution.
+I will post updates here.

 TorChat2